fusion-energy/paramak/README.md

 ## Usage - shape creation

 There are a collection of Python scripts in the example folder than demonstrate simple shape construction, visualisation creation and reactor construction.
-However here is a quick example of a RotatedStraightShape
+However here is a quick example of a RotateStraightShape

 After importing the class the user then sets the points.
 Points should be a list of x,z points.
 In this case the points are connected with straight lines.

-`from paramak import RotatedStraightShape`
+`from paramak import RotateStraightShape`

-`my_shape = RotatedStraightShape(points = [(20,0),  (20,100), (100,0)])`
+`my_shape = RotateStraightShape(points = [(20,0),  (20,100), (100,0)])`

 Once these properties have been set then users can write 3D volumes in CAD STP or STL formats